 The green chile roll has a pronounced roasted green chile flavor which some New Mexican restaurants fail to capture.
 The crunchy roll is coated on the outside with fried tempura batter crumbs that give it a nice texture and the inside is refulgent with cooked shrimp, cucumber and other complementary ingredients.
 If your preference leans toward nigiri style sushi, the Vitamin A enriched unagi (fresh-water eel) is terrific.
 Unagi is cooked and coated with a sweet sauce reminiscent of teriyaki.

-AmerAsia has definitely captured our heart, giving every indication that even without a full Chinese menu, it is one of the four or five best Chinese restaurants in the city.
+AmerAsia has definitely captured the heart of many Duke City diners, giving every indication that even without a full Chinese menu, it is one of the four or five best Chinese restaurants in the city.

 Diem Sum Images Courtesy of Kathy “Wanderer 2005″ Perea